 Start using your slow cooker too for easy, delicious, inexpensive meals.

 Stop Buying DVDs And Books

-Get use to using the library instead.
-You can always do a book swap with friends and family as well.
+Or, if you prefer, you can always do book swaps with friends and family as well.

 Reduce Your Cell Phone Plan or Eliminate It

 If your budget is tight but you find that your monthly cell phone bill includes every feature under the sun, look at which features you can remove to reduce the cost of your cell phone plan.